 - If you could change anything about living with Parent A, what would it be?

 - If you could change anything about living with Parent B, what would it be?

 These benign, non-probing questions that are equally asked about both parents can provide significant insight as to the child’s rationale.
 If the child answers that they prefer one parent’s house over another because they can play video games, not have to attend school, not have to perform chores, can eat ice cream for every meal, are left home alone to watch what they want or do what they want, this may not be considered a “well-reasoned” preference.

 Obviously, the child may prefer that house because they have more freedom and can do as they wish without consequences.
 An example of a well-reasoned preference may be that the child prefers one parent’s house over another because they having meals together, cook together, get assistance with school work, are tucked in at night, are read to, are hugged and can participate in clubs or sports.
 I clearly have used two (2) extreme examples to illustrate my point.
 In essence, the Court is looking to ensure the child has a preference for the right reason.

 Is there a magic age after which a child is automatically considered to be mature enough to have a well-reasoned preference?
 No. A child does not reach the age of 10 or 12 and automatically have a voice.
 There are very mature 9 year-olds who are able to articulate their preference, and there are immature 15 year-olds who cannot articulate their preference.
 There is no bright line rule, and this is another example of: “age is just a number”.

 Calling children as witnesses, or involving children in custody litigation can be quite tricky.
-Please contact us for a consultation.
+Please contact our child custody lawyers in Harrisburg for a consultation.